Punctal Plugs

 Key Takeaways

-- Blocks tear drainage to keep natural tears on eye longer
+- Blocks or slows tear drainage so tears stay on the eye longer

 How Punctal Plugs Work